jboss-developer/jboss-migration-center/_snippets/migration_planning.md

 <B>Windup</B> is a free open source tool that can help with this assessment.
 It will analyze your code and generates a report that identifies known issues.
 In addition the report provides an estimate of effort required to make code changes and where appropriate, offers suggestions for replacement code.

-It is helpful to maintain a spreadsheet of this information.
+Windup produces an HTML report highlighting areas that require changes.
+It is helpful to move this information into a maintainable spreadsheet.
 It is a good reference document to share and it can be used to generate more detailed project plans and to track project progress.

 File: [application_assessment.odt](#{site.base_url}/forms/application_assessment.odt)